shellymutu-grigg/Selenium_WebDriver_with_Java_DEMO/README.md

 	- wait times
 	- SQL queries
 3. Framework - see repoistory
-4. ExtentReport - added to End to End Test
+4. ExtentReports - added to End to End Test
 5. Cross Browser Testing ***TO BE COMPLETED***
 6. Selenium Grid  ***TO BE COMPLETED***